rsm1985/weather-test-app/README.md

 ```
 Open [http://localhost:3000](http://localhost:3000) to view result in the browser.

-To start project, use the following command:
+Or you can start project with Docker, use the following command:

 ```
 docker build . -t weather